oceanhackweek/ohw19-projects-TMIVP/README.md

 #### 2. TMIFVP provides a "template" shape that has typical numbers and dimensions for an oceanographic profile.
 This will act as a pattern matching feature for real data.

+* The three templates currently used for matching are 1.
+Exponential, 2.
+Gaussian, and 3.
+Step profile.

 * Templates should be scaled towards the smaller end of the spectrum: the cross-correlation won't work if the template is larger than the profile.
 Additionally, if the template is too large it will smooth the entire profile.
 Instead of selecting small similar features, it may grab spaces between features that have a similar shape.

 * There are several template options in 2d array format.
 Below is an example of a possible template.
+Choose the template that you would expect to find in your data depending on location, season, etc.

 <p align="center">
   <img src=data/Exponential_example.png>